abw-24/recommenders/README.md

 # recommenders
-Architectures for recommender systems, benchmarked on the netflix prize data.
+Architectures for recommender systems, benchmarked on the Netflix prize data.